eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 ^^^^^

 Gtest is a unit testing library for C++.
-By default, *eProsima DDS Visualizer Plugin* does not compile tests.
+By default, |eplotjuggler| does not compile tests.
 It is possible to activate them with the opportune `CMake options <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-options>`_ when calling colcon_ or CMake_.